NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 2. Subsequently, we will introduce a `dotnet nuget plugin` subcommand.
 This will allow users to `install, update, uninstall, and search` for plugins.
 However, we will still rely on the `dotnet tool` command under the hood, as mentioned above.
 Please note that these command names are subject to change based on feedback to the specification we are going to create in the near future.

-## Drawbacks

-- The ideal workflow for repositories accessing private NuGet feeds, such as Azure DevOps, is to easily search for NuGet plugins and install them as global tool.
-However, the current proposal suggests installing the plugin as a tool-path .NET tool.
-As mentioned in the technical explanation section, customers can opt to install NuGet plugins as a global tool instead of a tool-path tool.
-To do this, they need to set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
-This variable should point to the location of the .NET Tool executable, which the NuGet Client tooling can invoke when needed.

-- There is some risk of the `dotnet tool` introducing breaking changes that could negatively impact NuGet.
-If the `dotnet tool` started writing non-executable files into the directory, it would affect how NuGet discovers and runs plugins at runtime.

-- The IPC (Inter-Process Communication) used by NuGet is custom-made, and it would be beneficial for plugin implementers if it were based on industry standards.
-This serves as a deterrent for developing NuGet plugins in non-.NET languages.
-See the `Future Possibilities` section for more details.

-## Rationale and alternatives

 ### Specify the the authentication plugin in NuGet.Config file